Akrasr/Apollo-Justice-Script-Editor/README.md

 This program is made for AA:AJ mobile port script.

 The font format is FontInfo + Atlas.
 This program contains all information about these files.
-The font contains all glyphs from original mobile port + Russian glyphs.
+The font contains all glyphs from original mobile port.

 The script, that this program works with, is extracted from the game with modded dlgTool (https://github.com/Akrasr/dlgTool-AJ-Android-Edition).